 So we need to think about the cities of tomorrow, and today, the best place to do that is in a city with hardly a yesterday.
-The Urbanism\Architecture Bi-City Biennale (UABB) in Shenzhen runs until the end of February, and is about urbanisation everywhere.
+The Urbanism\Architecture Bi-City Biennale (UABB) in Shenzhen, which I visited last year, is about urbanisation everywhere.

 When we picture Chinese megacities, we think of skylines built at breakneck speed, endless housing megablocks, super-luminous, night-time downtowns and air like soup by day.
 Apart from the air (which is nowhere near as polluted as, say, Beijing), all these things that define contemporary urban China began in Shenzhen.

 The very energy of humanity is not so much in the grand visions of planners and architects as down in the backstreets and alleys . . .